 Winston kept his back turned to the telescreen.
 It was safer, though, as he well knew, even a back can be revealing.
 A kilometre away the Ministry of Truth, his place of work, towered vast and white above the grimy landscape.
-This, he thought with a sort of vague distaste-this was London, chief city of Airstrip One, itself the third most populous of the provinces of Oceania.
+This, he thought with a sort of vague distaste - this was London, chief city of Airstrip One, itself the third most populous of the provinces of Oceania.
 He tried to squeeze out some childhood memory that should tell him whether London had always been quite like this.
 Were there always these vistas of rotting nineteenth-century houses, their sides shored up with baulks of timber, their windows patched with cardboard and their roofs with corrugated iron, their crazy garden walls sagging in all directions?
-And the bombed sites where the plaster dust swirled in the air and the willow-herb straggled over the heaps of rubble; and the places where the bombs had cleared a larger patch and there had sprung up sordid colonies of wooden dwellings like chickenhouses?
+And the bombed sites where the plaster dust swirled in the air and the willow-herb straggled over the heaps of rubble; and the places where the bombs had cleared a larger patch and there had sprung up sordid colonies of wooden dwellings like chicken-houses?
 But it was no use, he could not remember: nothing remained of his childhood except a series of bright-lit tableaux occurring against no background and mostly unintelligible.

-The Ministry of Truth-Minitrue, in Newspeak [Newspeak was the official language of Oceania.
-For an account of its structure and etymology see Appendix.]-was startlingly different from any other object in sight.
+The Ministry of Truth - Minitrue, in Newspeak - was startlingly different from any other object in sight.
 It was an enormous pyramidal structure of glittering white concrete, soaring up, terrace after terrace, 300 metres into the air.
-From where Winston stood it was just possible to read, picked out on its white force in allocant lettering, the three sleagers of the Party.
+From where Winston stood it was just possible to read, picked out on its white face in elegant lettering, the three slogans of the Party: